galaxy-iuc/standards/docs/best_practices/tool_xml.rst

 Coding Style
 ------------

-* Tabs for XML indentation (4 spaces permitted if consistent).
+* Tabs for XML (includes command and help blocks, 4 spaces permitted if consistently used across the XML file including aforementioned command and help blocks).
 * Order of XML elements:

   * `description`_